 The United Kingdom is universally known as the land of etiquette and manners, not just of fish and chips.
 Read about and understand the country’s culture and try to adopt the manners.
 Although the people are welcoming and warm, you will feel even more welcomed if you try to blend in to some extent at least.
 Additionally, the weather can be unpredictable and sometimes considerably unpleasant.
 Make sure you are aware of this and prepared for the same.

 You will obviously have to plan and arrange for your course, but it does not end there.
-Do your own research about expenses while living in the UK as a student, such as living, food, transport, internet, etc. As an example, the following image shows the overall weekly expenditure of a student at the Salford University.
+Do your own research about expenses while living in the UK as a student, such as living, food, transport, internet, etc. As an example, the following image shows the overall weekly expenditure of a student at Salford University.

 The costs will change according to the universities and cities, and based on the accommodation and other expenses, you will have to find the more or less exact numbers for the city you will be studying in.
 A Tier 4 visa requires you to show proof of a year’s finances including fees and other expenses.
-After a few months, you can get a part time job and fulfil your monetary requirements.
+After a few months, you can get a part-time job and fulfil your monetary requirements.
 In London for instance, visa guidelines require you to have £1,265 per month for expenses, while in actual one may need less than £1000.

 Although this counts somewhat as a procedural point, it is quite an important part for your study in UK.
 To avoid the hassle and waiting involved, it is advisable to open a bank account before you go.
-You can also decide on opening a Unizest account that can be opened from your home country in a short time without the need of a UK address.
+You can also decide on opening a Unizest account that can be opened from your home country in a short time without the need for a UK address.

-Having a health insurance is mandatory in the UK and visa applicants will have to pay an annual amount of £300 to the National Health Service (NHS).
+Having health insurance is mandatory in the UK and visa applicants will have to pay an annual amount of £300 to the National Health Service (NHS).
 You should include this in your financial planning in the beginning as well as in your regular expenses later.

 With the advent of mobile apps that allow you to make audio or video calls (WhatsApp, Duo), as far as calling back home is concerned, you will mostly need an internet connection with good quality.
 If you still prefer the conventional calling method, networks such as Lebara or Lyca have specialised international calling packs.
 Along with international calling, you will also need to check which is best for local calling.
 There are monthly packages of unlimited voice and data as well as pay per call, and you can select what suits you best